linkeddatacenter/kees/README.md

 ## Contributing to this site
-A great way to contribute to the site is to create an [issue](https://github.com/linkeddatacenter/kees/issues) on GitHub when you encounter a problem or something.
+A great way to contribute to the site is to create an [issue](https://github.com/linkeddatacenter/kees/issues) on GitHub when you encounter a problem.
 We always appreciate it.
 You can also edit the code by yourself and create a pull request.

 ## License
-KEES is an ongoing research project by [LinkedData.Center].
+KEES is an ongoing research project by [LinkedData.Center] authored by Enrico Fagnoni.
 It is released as open-source and can be used free of charge for non-commercial and private purposes.
-See our license page for details.

 [![Creative Commons License](https://licensebuttons.net/l/by-nc/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc/4.0/)

+Fill free to contact me on signal (@hdtwin.83) or email (enrico@fagnoni.it)